openstack/python-openstackclient/doc/source/command-objects/compute-service.rst

 .. option:: --disable-reason <reason>

-    Reason for disabling the service (in quotes)
+    Reason for disabling the service (in quotes).
+Note that when the service is enabled, this option is ignored.

 .. describe:: <host>